 Not All Prostaglandins help with labor

-DGLA can take another prostaglandin pathway to form the 1 series prostaglandins.
+DGLA can take another prostaglandin pathway to form the 1 series prostaglandin.
 While PGE2 is an inflammatory prostaglandin, PGE1 is an anti-inflammatory prostaglandin.
-PGE1 is widely used for its ability to dilate blood vessels and increase blood flow, reduce platelet aggregation and lower blood pressure.
-In the normal consumption of Linoleic Acid the body naturally converts the Omega 6 oil into the necessary prostaglandin forms, either 2 series for increasing inflammatory responses, or 1 series for increased vasodilation and anti-inflammatory responses.
+PGE1 is widely used for its ability to dilate blood vessels and increase blood flow, reduce platelet aggregation, and lower blood pressure.
+In the normal consumption of Linoleic Acid, the body naturally converts the Omega 6 oil into the necessary prostaglandin forms, either 2 series for increasing inflammatory responses, or 1 series for increased vasodilation and anti-inflammatory responses.

 Evening Primrose Oil Theory Vs. Reality